 At the onset of sinus symptoms there are conservative treatments that may make you feel better and could prevent your symptoms from progressing.
 These remedies are great for those who have a mild case of sinusitis, but can also decrease symptoms if you have more severe sinusitis symptoms or even chronic sinusitis.

 The most efficient home remedies may be broken down into the following groups:

 - FLUIDS -Staying hydrated is key to maintaining a proper liquid level in the body and ensuring that your nasal passages and mucus membranes remain moist.
 Accomplish this by drinking plenty of fluids, such as water, and pairing it with an equal amount of rest to assist with the pain and general discomfort experienced with sinusitis.
 Carrying around a bottle of water at all times is recommended.

 - REST -Your body is trying to heal so give it as much help as you can.
 Don’t overexert yourself, don’t exercise, and try to avoid unnecesary activity or travel.
-Sleep when you can keeping your head elevated to limit extra congestion inside your nose.
+Sleep when you can and when you are sleeping you should keep your head elevated to limit extra congestion inside your nose.

 - ENVRONMENTAL PRECAUTIONS -Keeping your environment clean can prevent additional debris from getting inside your nose while your sinuses are trying to heal.
 Limiting exposure to dust, pollen or other known allergens may prevent you from progressing to a sinus infection.